 A plan is absolutely essential to success.
 There are different types of plans.
 There is formal planning and then there is effective planning.
 The end product of many formal plans is just the plan.
 The end product of the effective plan is what it achieves.

 Great generals, such as Dwight D. Eisenhower, who was a consummate planner, well understood that a plan is a fragile thing.
 It starts to fall apart as soon as battle is joined.
 But the side who has the disciple to plan thoroughly, typically has the best chance to win.

 “Plan” is a verb, not a noun.
 A plan is a living document.
 The plan requires constant revision.
 To paraphrase General Eisenhower, plans are useless, planning is everything.
 It is the discipline, the attitude, that goes into the plan that counts.
+Life is trial and error.
 There is an old saying: Luck favors the prepared.
-Life is trial and error.
-Maturity is getting better at it but every day is a learning experience.
+Maturity is getting better at it and every day is a learning experience.

 The great majority of businesses and nonprofit organizations fail.
-So too do projects.
+So too do projects and products.
 The root cause of failure is usually a lack of good planning.
 It is said that if you fail to plan, you plan to fail.

 Planning is an art and a science.
 All of us are natural planners.
 We typically wake up each morning with a plan forming in our minds.
 During the day we address and resolve some formidable problems.
 The more complex the plan, the greater the needs for systematic and disciplined planning.

 The Transition Centre Resilient Communities Blueprint provides a guide and framework for comprehensive local planning.
 (Link)